roseengineering/rfcascade/README.md

 -z            : show matching solutions in impedance -g            : show matching solutions in gamma -lmatch       : match with l-section networks
--stub1        : match with single shunt stub network -qwt1         : match with quarter wavelength with series section -qwt2         : match with quarter wavelength and shunt stub -qwt3 <ohms>  : match with quarter wavelength and shunt stub of given impedance -line <ohms>  : line impedance to match to
+-stub1        : match with a single shunt stub network -stub2        : match with a double shunt stub network -qwt1         : match with a quarter wavelength with series section -qwt2         : match with a quarter wavelength and shunt stub -qwt3 <ohms>  : match with a quarter wavelength and shunt stub of given impedance -line <ohms>  : line impedance to match to
 ```